chapmanmartind/Magnetize/README.md

 To start the game, enter `./play -h 4 -w 4 -s 2 -l 2 -b`.
 The value after `h` represents the height, `-w` the width, `-s` the size of the square needed to win, and `-l` the maglock length. `-b` means the board will be represented as bits behind the scenes, the more memory efficient option.
 The other option is `-m`, a matrix representation of the board.
 Neither option affects the player's experience.
+All of these parameters may be changed to reasonable values and may be placed in any order.

 To start the board will look like this